nekohararin/nekohararin.github.io/README.md

 ### 🐈 The CEO of My Workspace

-If you look closely at my avatar, that's my **Calico cat**.
+My Calico cat.
 She was "dispatched" to my home about a year ago after being rescued as a newborn from a friend's factory.
 She currently oversees all code commits and ensures my desk chair is never left unoccupied.

 ---